maria-neto/devops-23-24-JPE-1231842/CA2/Part2/README.md

 In the second part of this assignment, the goal was to use the DevOps repository and use a basic Gradle application to introduce some new and simple features, which would help to understand how the gradle wrapper works and how to edit the build.gradle file to add new tasks and dependencies.
-For each new task or feature added, issues were created in the DevOps repository, which were then associated with the commits made to implement said feature.
+For each new task or feature added, issues were created, which were later associated with the commits made to implement said feature.

 ## Setting up the project